uktrade/DIT-design-history/app/posts/data-hub/2022-05-05-event-attendee-status.md

 ---
-title: Adding statuses for event attendance
+title: Events – Adding statuses for event attendance
 description: Providing additional information around event registration and attendance so users in contact with Companies have a fuller picture of the contact's interest.
 author: Jacqueline D'Alcorn
 date: 2022-05-05